patters-match/z88_tldr/README.md

 - [Binary hacked Ranger Vision2 terminal](https://cambridgez88.jira.com/wiki/spaces/ZP/pages/2702114818/Vision2+Fix+Patch) for relative bank addressing, and to exit to prevent crashing newer OZ.
 - [Binary hacked SpellMaster](https://cambridgez88.jira.com/wiki/spaces/ZP/pages/2735439875/Spell-Master+Fix+Patches) for relative bank addressing.
 - [Built and documented an OZ Downgrade ROM and process](https://cambridgez88.jira.com/wiki/spaces/ZP/pages/2680160375/Slot+0+Flash+Downgrade) to allow an upgraded Z88 to return to full compatibility with old world software.

-## To do:
-- Describe the files in an OZ ROM bundle (see readme from OZ 4.5)